 PyQGIS Script to Calculate Polygon Areas

-To calculate polygon areas with a PyQGIS script to calculate polygon areas, use the QgsGeometry.area() method inside a feature iteration loop.
-The script below adds a numeric field to your layer, computes planar area in the layer’s native coordinate reference system (CRS), and writes values directly to the attribute table.
+To calculate polygon areas with PyQGIS, use the QgsGeometry.area() method inside a feature iteration loop.
+The script below adds a numeric field to your layer, computes planar area in the layer's native coordinate reference system (CRS), and writes values directly to the attribute table.
 For accurate linear measurements, your dataset must use a projected CRS (e.g., UTM or a national grid).
-Geographic CRS layers (like WGS84) will return meaningless square degrees.
+Geographic CRS layers (like WGS84/EPSG:4326) will return meaningless square degrees from geom.area().
 This workflow is a foundational step in Vector Data Manipulation for automated GIS tasks.

 Working Script